We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 There are two types of testosterone tests: one that measures total (bound and free) testosterone in the blood and one that measures free testosterone.

-Recent guidelines indicate that the normal T range for morning testosterone levels in males is
+2022 guidelines indicate that the typical T range for morning total testosterone levels in males is

-Women’s testosterone levels tend to be lower.
+Female testosterone levels tend to be lower than in males.
 A small sample from the

 However, these are average ranges.
-It is normal for testosterone levels to fluctuate a bit on an individual level.
+Typically, testosterone levels will fluctuate a little on an individual level.

 Testosterone levels also vary with age and major growth events, such as puberty.